-Tracey Spicer AM is a multiple Walkley Award winning author, journalist and broad- caster who has anchored national programs for ABC TV and radio, Network Ten and Sky News.
+Tracey Spicer AM is a multiple Walkley Award-winning author, journalist, and broadcaster, renowned for her exceptional work as an anchor for national programs on ABC TV and radio, Network Ten, and Sky News.

-In 2018, Tracey was chosen as one of the Australian Financial Review’s 100 Women of Influence, winning the Social Enterprise and Not-For-Profit category.
-She was also named Agenda Setter of the Year by the website Women’s Agenda.
-For her 30 years of media and charity work, Tracey has been awarded the Order of Australia.
+Tracey’s exceptional achievements continue to garner recognition.
+In 2018 she was chosen as one of the Australian Financial Review’s 100 Women of Influence, winning the esteemed Social Enterprise and Not-For-Profit category.
+Women’s Agenda also acknowledged her as the Agenda Setter of the Year.
+To acknowledge her three decades of dedication to the media and charity work, Tracey was awarded the Order of Australia.

-Her first book, The Good Girl Stripped Bare, became a bestseller within weeks of publication, while her TEDx Talk, The Lady Stripped Bare, has attracted more than six million views worldwide.
-Tracey’s essays have appeared in dozens of books including Women of Letters, She’s Having a Laugh, Father Figures, Unbreakable, and Bewitched & Bedevilled: Women Write the Gillard Years.
-Recently, the ABC highlighted Tracey’s #metoo work in the three part documentary series Silent No More, which featured the stories of hidden survivors.
+Tracey’s impact extends beyond her television and radio work.
+Her debut book, The Good Girl Stripped Bare, quickly became a bestseller.
+Moreover, her powerful TEDx Talk, The Lady Stripped Bare, has amassed over six million views.
+Her thought-provoking essays have been featured in numerous acclaimed books, including Women of Letters, She’s Having a Laugh, Father Figures, Unbreakable, and Bewitched and Bedevilled: Women Write the Gillard Years.